-Laparoscopic technique in addition to it is multiple advantages proved in most of published studies in literature review; it also oncologically have better out come as this study showed with 66.1% of cases underwent laparoscopic procedure =/> 12 lymph node while only 57.1% in open cohort .
+Laparoscopic technique in addition to it is multiple advantages proved in most of published studies in literature review; it also oncologically have better out come as this study showed with 66.1% of cases underwent laparoscopic procedure =/> 12 lymph node while only 57.1% in open cohort.
 Still the study showed no difference between the two techniques in yielding positive lymph nodes.

-Positivity of harvested lymph node have great impact in management of CRC patients and determined his need of neoadjuvant chemotherapy in addition to it is major effect in 5 year survival rate with it is reduction to 40% compared to > 70% in negative lymph nodes patient as shown in Trepanier M, et al.
+Positivity of harvested lymph node have great impact in management of CRC patients and determined their need of neoadjuvant chemotherapy in addition to it is major effect in 5 year survival rate with it is reduction to 40% compared to > 70% in negative lymph nodes patient as shown in Trepanier M, et al.

-From table2 the Data manifested the highest number of lymph nodes harvested in both group which is result more support laparoscopy as effective oncological procedure when compared with open technique.
+From table2 the Data manifested the highest number of lymph nodes harvested in both group which is 39 in laparoscopic cohort while the highest number in open cohort is 31 lymph nodes, this single Data result more supporting laparoscopy as effective oncological procedure when compared with open technique.

-39 in laparoscopic cohort while the highest number in open cohort is 31 lymph nodes , this single Data shown in table 5 using the number of 12; again laparoscopy showed upper hand over open procedure in yielding positive lymph node in table 5.
+The total number of positive lymph nodes increased significantly when total yielded nodes increased as shown in table 5 using the number of 12; again laparoscopy showed upper hand over open procedure in yielding positive lymph node in table 5.